Table of Contents

 Lion’s Mane helps:

 This parasitic fungus grows hanging off logs and trees.
-And is native to North American, Europe and Southeast Asia.
+It is native to North America, Europe, and Southeast Asia.
 In Japan, it’s called yamabushitake or “those who sleep in mountains”.
 Referring to the Shugendo sect of hermit monks and their long, flowing robes.

 As a nootropic, Lion’s Mane has been shown to be particularly effective in stimulating Nerve Growth Factor (NGF) in the brain.